Route Planner

 Display a Route Path on the Map

-You can visually display the route path (in yellow) between the selected system and any destination in your list.
+You can visually display the route path (highlighted in yellow) between the selected system and any destination in your list.

-Only mapped systems are shown in the path.
+Only mapped systems are shown in the path on the map.

-Unmapped systems are not visualized even if the route technically exists.
+Unmapped K-space hops are not visualized even if the route technically passes through them.

 Toggle Path Display